 - That you will not be required to sell your home immediately.

 - You could choose to rent out your home and create some income for yourself which would reduce the amount you have to pay us back when the house is sold.

 - You might be entitled to claim some benefits which you could use towards your charges.
 If there is an existing agreement for a third party "top up", where a family member or other person puts additional money towards your placement, and you decide to take advantage of the Deferred Payments Scheme; you can add the cost of the "top up" payments to your Deferred Payments Scheme loan, if the Council agrees there is enough equity in your home.

 We would recommend that you obtain independent financial advice before making any decisions.

 Care delivered in your own home

 If you have more £23,250 in savings and other assets we will not provide any funding towards the cost of your care, even if the social worker’s care assessment identifies that your care needs meet the national eligibility criteria.
 You are what is called a 'self-funder'.
 You will either need to arrange your own care, or you can ask us to do so – in this case you will be asked to pay the full cost of the care service you receive plus our administration costs for arranging them.

 As we are providing services to you whilst you remain in your own home, the value of your home is not counted when calculating this limit.

-If you have savings and other assets below the capital limits described above (£23,250 for long-term residential care, £25,000 for care at home) then you will receive a financial assessment to see how much you can pay towards the cost of your care based on those assets and your income.
+If you have savings and other assets below the capital limits described above (£23,250 for long-term residential care or care at home) then you will receive a financial assessment to see how much you can pay towards the cost of your care based on those assets and your income.